 The topic content is divided into the information types below

-How would I recognise if someone with dementia was experiencing anxiety or depression and how could I support them?
+How would I recognise if someone with dementia was experiencing anxiety or depression?

 Depression and anxiety can severely affect the quality of life of those living with dementia but the overlap of symptoms can present challenges.